 Remember we said we would be limiting our bass treatment to the corners of the room, especially if you have a powerful subwoofer.

-Most of the bass is reflected from the corners as well as points where the walls and ceiling/floor intersect.
 To drown out all the unwanted bass, we are going to straddle the bass traps from the floor all the way to the ceiling.

 Depending on the size of your room, you may need about two bass traps for each corner.
 So, on average, you will need two bass traps for all 4 corners with each being at least 4 inches thick.
 That’s 8 bass traps.
 However, you should use as many bass traps as you need to cover the entire area!